GatoGraphQL/GatoGraphQL/README.md

 Every module, at whichever level inside the component hierarchy (i.e. the composition of modules starting from the top-most, all the way down to the last level), is independently accessible through the API simply by passing along its module path in the URL: `/page-url/?output=json&modulefilter=modulepaths&modulepaths[]=path-to-the-module`

-### 3. The API and the application share the same foundations
+### 3. The API and the application use the same code

 In PoP, the application consumes its data from itself.
 Indeed, the application and the API are the same entity, so there is no code duplication whatsoever (eg: for user authentication).
 Moreover, the application can consume the data already on the server-side, avoiding the extra latency from consuming data on the client-side.